BEP-store/research-report/recommendations.md

 ## The process
 There are five main factors that are essential for the development of an extension: hype, code, requirements, updates and motivation.
 These factors correspond to different types communication between different categories of pioneers.
 Hype->resources->requirements->code->(updated) product->hype.

-### Hype (Everyone to everyone)
+### Hype
 Hype is created by promoting the project, either on social media or other means.
-Anyone can create hype for a project.
+Anyone, pioneer or not, can create hype for a project.
 Creating more hype not only stimulates backers to support the project but also motivates contributors.

-Hype related communication is not restricted to a category.
+This effectively generates resources that can be consumed in the other parts of the process.

+### Requirements
+Requirements are needed to structure how resources will be consumed in order to produce code.
+Good requirements are fundamental to a successful process, so the specification falls on the core team.
+The requirements need to be formulated clearly and dependencies between requirements need to be identified early on, resulting in communication dictating this part of the process.

 ### Code

-Communication: (Core team - Contributors)
+Code is produced by the core team and the contributors as a means of achieving the goal.
+The requirements should be reflected in the code produced by both the core team and the contributors.
+For this reason, the means of communicating about the code should facilitate referencing the relevant requirements as well.

-### Requirements
+### Process update

-Communication: (Core team)

-### State of the project (Recap/Timeline/Updates (Informing about the current and future state of the project)

-Communication: (Core team -> everyone)

-Problem decomposition, ### Timeline ### Quality control -->
+One of the most important factors in maintaining a successful community is the ability to keep everyone engaged with the common goal.
+To achieve this, everyone in the community should be kept up-to-date on the current state of the project, as well as future plans.
+In addition to keeping the community engaged, this part of the process also bridges the current iteration with the next iteration.
+It ends the current iteration with a summary of the results, and provides an opportunity for hype to be created around the next iteration.

 ## Integrations